SVKruik/Discord-Bots-v1/MultiCube Community Bot/explain-bot.md

 - [Events](https://github.com/PuffinKwadraat/MultiCube-and-Child-Servers/tree/main/Discord%20Bot/Events) = contains important core files.
 The bot will not work without it.
 - [Handlers](https://github.com/PuffinKwadraat/MultiCube-and-Child-Servers/tree/main/Discord%20Bot/Handlers) = contains import core files.
 The bot will not work without it.

 Beside these four listed folders, there are a lot of other files, only available on the computer running the bot.
-If you need anyone, contact our staff.
+If you need anything, contact our staff.
 Their location cannot be changed, because it will break everyting.

 ### Information